theimowski/master-thesis/docs/section-paradigms.md

 * **Functions** - treated as first-class citizens in functional programming; their purity as seen by mathematicians allows to use powerful programming techniques,
 * **Category theory** - this very abstract field of mathematics is reflected in type system of statically typed functional languages.

-In this section focus is laid on pointing out functional programming properties, which differentiate the paradigm from other.
+In this section focus is laid on pointing out functional programming properties (or features), which differentiate the paradigm from other.
 Each property comes with a brief description followed by a listing demonstrating the property and its usage in practice.
 All example listings are in F# language.